Tu Tevha Tashi: Plot

 Anamika Dixit is a self-employed businesswoman and Saurabh Patwardhan is a job seeker.
 Anamika is separated from her husband and lives with her mother-in-law Rama Joshi and daughter Radha Dixit whereas Saurabh lives with his brother Sachin, sister-in-law Pushpavalli, and aunt Kunda Maimavshi.
 As Sachin is unemployed, Pushpavalli and her father Appa are always robbing Saurabh by putting on acts while Radha is proud of money.

 Saurabh and Anamika, friends in college, meet after several years due to their friend Chandu Chimane.
 Saurabh loves Anamika but has promised his late parents that he will not get married unless Sachin stands on his own feet.
 Pushpavalli does not want him to marry her because she thinks that if Anamika comes to their house, she will be the owner of it.
 Maimavshi has a mouthful but she loves Saurabh as her own son and wants him to marry Anamika.
 However, things take a turn when Anamika's mother Kaveri Dixit arrives in town and decides to separate her from Saurabh.
+The series ends with Anamika and Saurabh agreeing to have a live-in relationship for life.